dagoodma/SLUGS-Logger/README.md

 * **DEE** - This library emulates an EEPROM peripheral.
 This is used inside the NewSDWrite library for naming the new file created on reset.
 * **SD-SPI** and **FSIO** - These libraries are used by NewSDWrite.

-* The Uart2 and Timer2 libraries are not used in the current version.
+* The Uart1 and Timer2 libraries are not used in the current version.

-See http://byron.soe.ucsc.edu/wiki/Slogger for more documentation.

 ## Data Header/Footer ##
 Data is stored in 512 byte sectors on the SD card, which includes 6 bytes for the header/footer.
 (Because of this, data in this device is dealt with in chunks of 506 bytes.)
 * Header: 2 byte tag ('%^'), 1 byte identification (same as file name)
 * Footer: 1 byte checksum, 2 byte tag ('%$')

+The checksum is an XOR of all bytes in the data; the header and footer are not included.
 The header and footer are checked then removed by the DataExtract.py script.

 ## Config File ##
 The config file should be located on the target SD card and named "config.txt".
 Configurations are set with a keyword and an integer value for the desired setting.
 At the moment, the config file sets only one thing: the UART input baud.